ScottLogic/blog/_posts/2026-02-13-mfj-from-theory-to-practice.md

 ## The Complete Toolkit

-Think of a surgeon's instruments.
-The **Focus DSL** provides the scalpels: precise tools for navigating to exactly the right location and making targeted modifications.
+Like surgical instruments the **Focus DSL** provides precision tools for navigating to exactly the right location and making targeted modifications.
 The **Effect Path API** provides the monitors: tracking what can go wrong, accumulating diagnostics, coordinating concurrent operations.
 Neither replaces the other.
 Together, they enable surgical precision on complex data structures.

 ![mfj-theory-practice-1.png]({{site.baseurl}}/magnussmith/assets/optics/mfj-theory-practice-1.png "HKJ The Complete Toolkit")